 Many entrepreneurs put their personal lives on hold to focus exclusively on their businesses.
 Ultimately, both suffer.
 There is no question your business needs your full attention and effort, but only in short spurts.
 Just like an elite athlete in training, you need to have a proper, healthy diet, get enough rest, and take breaks.
 Balance your personal and business life, and you will actually do better in both.

 - Setting Unrealistic Financial Goals

-If all business plans came true, being a billionaire would be nothing extraordinary.
+If all business plans come true, being a billionaire would be nothing extraordinary.
 Many entrepreneurs go into new ventures planning astronomical returns.
 Yet most never even get the business off the ground.
-Unrealistic goals not only hurt your credibility, but can also be an emotional drain.
-Set specific, measurable, accountable, realistic, and time specific (or SMART) goals to ensure continual progress.
+Unrealistic goals not only hurt your credibility but can also be an emotional drain.
+Set specific, measurable, accountable, realistic, and time-specific (or SMART) goals to ensure continual progress.
 If you do this, your chances of being an overnight success (in 15 to 20 years) are much greater!